DavidShears/LogParser/README.md

 Tested on 142mb IIS file for detailed output with approx runtime of 12 minutes.

 ## Requirements
-ExcelJS is used to generate spreadsheet output.
+ExcelJS is used to generate spreadsheet output and is the only "required" dependency.

-Express/ejs/socket.io are all planned to be used in the web facing version of the app.
-If running command line only these are not required.
+Optional dependencies exist for the webapp version of the script:
+* Expressjs/ejs - to handle the general process
+* socket.io - used to pass progress from the server to the client (useful on larger files)
+* nodemailer - used to allow email of spreadsheet once extract is complete

 ## Running